Javonte Williams Player Prop Bets for NFL Week 8 | Denver vs. Washington 10/31/2021

 Matchup vs. Washington

-- Williams will go up against a Football Team squad that allows 105.4 rushing yards per game and is the NFL's 10th-ranked rush defense.
+- Allowing 105.4 rushing yards per game, the Football Team have the 10th-ranked run defense in the league.

-- This year the Football Team are ranked 12th in the league in rushing touchdowns conceded (six).
+- This year the Football Team are ranked 12th in the NFL in rushing touchdowns conceded (six).

 Recent Performances

-- Against the Browns last week, Williams rushed four times for 20 yards (five yards per carry).
+- In last week's matchup with the Browns, Williams ran for 20 yards on four carries (averaging five yards per carry).

-- He tacked on six receptions for 32 yards and scored one touchdown in the passing game.
+- Williams also added 32 yards on six receptions and scored one receiving TD.

 Williams' Denver Teammates